crate/cratedb-guide/docs/performance/optimization.rst

-If you frequently find yourself extracting information from fields and then using this extracted data on filters or aggregations, it can be good to consider doing this operation on ingestion with a `generated column`_ .
-In this way the value we need for filtering and aggregations can be indexed.
-This involves a trade-off between storage space and query performance, evaluate the frequency and execution times of these queries with the additional storage requirements of storing the generated value.
+If you frequently find yourself extracting information from fields and then using this extracted data on filters or aggregations, it can be good to consider doing this operation on ingestion with a `generated column`_, this way the value we need for filtering and aggregations can be indexed.

 See `Using regex comparisons and other features for inspection of logs`_ for an example.